-A swollen paw is just a symptom of an underlying problem.
+A swollen paw is a sign of an underlying problem.
 Once you figure out what's causing the swelling, you can begin the proper treatment.
 There are a few common reasons for swelling in your cat's paw.

-Obviously, these are more prevalent in outdoor cats, but indoor cats aren't immune to the occasional bee sting.
-Although a bee sting can produce swelling very quickly, it usually isn't too painful.
-(Cats are generally more likely than dogs to be stung on their paws from batting at bugs.)
+Bess stings are more common in outdoor cats, but indoor cats can be affected as well.
+Although a bee sting can rapidly cause swelling, it usually isn't too painful.
+Cats are generally more likely than dogs to be stung on their paws because of their tendency to swat at bugs.

 Other Stings or Bites

 Stings or bites from arachnids, like spiders and scorpions, can produce remarkable swelling, pain, and cause severe tissue necrosis.
 For example, a bite by a brown recluse spider produces a slowly healing open wound that can progress to death of surrounding tissue due to lack of blood supply or overwhelming infection.
 If the spider's venom enters the bloodstream, this can cause illness including vomiting, fever, bleeding problems, and even kidney or liver damage.
 These complications can be fatal, so be sure to contact your veterinarian if you are concerned your cat came into contact with an arachnid.

 If your cat steps on something sharp or pointy, it can puncture the skin and produce a wound that may become infected.
 These swellings are often painful, depending on the stage the infection is in.